sighingnow/jekyll-gitbook/_pages/Digital.md

 -   **Start a new chat session and observe the Flow variable value appearing in the interaction panel of Agent Desktop.**
 -   **Note that Flow variables are not reportable in Analyzer.**

-## Lab 12.24.3 – Transfer Global and Flow variable values between Webex Connect flows
+## Transfer Global and Flow variable values between Webex Connect flows

 Vidcast: [https://app.vidcast.io/share/ccecf093-f0a9-4ae3-823b-ae74b515e513](https://app.vidcast.io/share/ccecf093-f0a9-4ae3-823b-ae74b515e513)